Skip to main content Skip to secondary navigation

 Rachel is a PhD candidate in the Chemical Engineering Department.
 Prior to starting at Stanford, she received BS and MS degrees in chemical engineering from the South Dakota School of Mines and Technology.
 Her research interests are in the field of thermal heterogeneous catalysis where she is working to make industrial catalytic processes more sustainable.
 She found her passion for teaching during her time in higher education through working as a TA in a variety of class types: from traditional classrooms to lab courses and capstone projects.
 She is passionate about applying research-based teaching techniques to STEM education and improving learning outcomes for STEM students.

-Julia Markel, smiling and standing in front of a stone wall
+Catie smiling in front of a green field

 ALEXIA AINSWORTH